-For further documentation and details on partitioning, see the Linux Configuration and Operations Guide.
+For further documentation and details on partitioning, see the SGI Altix UV Systems Linux Configuration and Operations Guide or the Linux Configuration and Operations Guide.

 I/O Subsystems

 Although some HPC workloads might be mostly CPU bound, others involve processing large amounts of data and require an I/O subsystem capable of moving data between memory and storage quickly, as well as having the ability to manage large storage farms effectively.
 The XFS filesystem, XVM volume manager, and data migration facilities were leveraged from IRIX and ported to provide a robust, high-performance, and stable storage I/O subsystem on Linux.
 This section covers the following topics: